ami-167/Squad_analyzer_FM_2024/README.md

 14. Enjoy :)

 Purpose of the different sheets:
-Readme: Take a guess :)
+1. Readme: Take a guess :)
-Squad: This is where you paste the content of the html file with the players and their attributes.
+2. Squad: This is where you paste the content of the html file with the players and their attributes.
-Roles_per_formation: No need to look at this - it just lists which roles exist in which formation.
+3 Roles_per_formation: No need to look at this - it just lists which roles exist in which formation.
-Important_attributes_per_role: No need to look at this - it just lists which attributes are important ("green") and secondary ("blue") for each role.
+4. Important_attributes_per_role: No need to look at this - it just lists which attributes are important ("green") and secondary ("blue") for each role.
-Role_count_per_attribute: No need to look at this - it just lists for how many roles each attribute is important or secondary.
+5. Role_count_per_attribute: No need to look at this - it just lists for how many roles each attribute is important or secondary.
-Attribute_weighting_for_role_rating: If you want to, you can adjust how the important, the secondary, and the other attributes are weighted when calculating the role fit.
+6. Attribute_weighting_for_role_rating: If you want to, you can adjust how the important, the secondary, and the other attributes are weighted when calculating the role fit.
 (Default: 2/1/0.)
-Role_rating_per_player: This shows how well each player fits each role, based on their attributes and your weighting of the important, secondary, and other attributes.
+7. Role_rating_per_player: This shows how well each player fits each role, based on their attributes and your weighting of the important, secondary, and other attributes.
-Difference_to_base_role_per_player: This shows how much worse each player is in each role compared to their best role.
+8. Difference_to_base_role_per_player: This shows how much worse each player is in each role compared to their best role.
-Best_role_per_player: This shows the 5 best roles for each player.
+9. Best_role_per_player: This shows the 5 best roles for each player.
-Simple_best_XI: This shows the players in the highest rated goalkeeper role and the 10 highest rated outfield player's roles - so your best starting XI purely based on role ratings.
+10. Simple_best_XI: This shows the players in the highest rated goalkeeper role and the 10 highest rated outfield player's roles - so your best starting XI purely based on role ratings.
 The lineup that comes out of this might not make much sense in reality.
-Player_flexibility: This shows how many roles each player can fill with at least X % (configurable) of his rating for his best role.
+11. Player_flexibility: This shows how many roles each player can fill with at least X % (configurable) of his rating for his best role.
-Best_player_per_role: This shows the 5 best players for each role.
+12. Best_player_per_role: This shows the 5 best players for each role.
 (Basically the opposite of "Best_role_per_player".)
-Role_depth: This shows how many players can fill out each role with a rating above a configurable threshold.
+13. Role_depth: This shows how many players can fill out each role with a rating above a configurable threshold.
 (Basically the opposite of "Player_flexibility".)
-Top_5_Special_attributes: This shows the top 5 players for "special" attributes that are not included in any role (penalties,...) as well as the squad's average rating for each.
+14. Top_5_Special_attributes: This shows the top 5 players for "special" attributes that are not included in any role (penalties,...) as well as the squad's average rating for each.
-Top_5_All_attributes: This shows the top 5 players for all attributes as well as the squad's average rating for each.
+15. Top_5_All_attributes: This shows the top 5 players for all attributes as well as the squad's average rating for each.

+Note: This is a hobby project so it's in no way guaranteed to be perfect.
+If you have any issues, let me know (ideally on reddit, @ami167) and I'll see what I can do :)